google/WebFundamentals/src/content/en/fundamentals/push-notifications/handling-messages.md

-By this point, we covered subscribing a user which allows us to send a push message.
+By this point, we covered subscribing a user and sending a push message.
 The next step is to receive this push message on the user's device and display a notification (as well as do any other work we might want to do).

 ## The Push Event